Dunhill Logo

 Dunhill Logo 1989

-The creators of the logo designed the word “dunhill” in an original way, making all the letters lowercase and black.
-They used an individual set of glyphs with elongated vertical lines for “d,” “h,” and both “l.”
+The logo’s creators designed the word “dunhill” in an original way, using lowercase black letters.
+They used a set of individual glyphs with elongated vertical lines for “d,” “h,” and both “l.”
 Moreover, the square dot above the “i” is also moved up to be on the same level as the highest letters.
 Because of this design, the inscription looks like a stylized barcode.

 2000 – today